 Ultimately, by employing the most cutting edge technology and heavily investing into their idea, Amazon’s ambitious vision four years ago has become a reality.
 They are demonstrating that the ‘Just Walk Out’ shopping concept is entirely possible, and by solving many of the technical issues retailers have previously had with this idea, Amazon have given us the first real glimpse into a future with a fully automated, self-service shopping system.
 No doubt there will be some hiccups, but it’s becoming more and more apparent that this (or something very similar) is what the future of retail will look like.
 Consequently, retailers who fail or refuse to adapt over the next decade or so will inevitably become less and less relevant to their ever-evolving customer base and risk losing out.

 For retailers wondering what the next steps are, a safe bet would be to keep a close eye on what Amazon are doing, specifically around what sort of technologies they are using / investing in.
 Bear in mind that a reluctance to employ more advanced technologies and penny pinching have been some of the major roadblocks for retailers attempting to make their supermarkets ‘smart.’
 Chains who are still skeptical or fearful of investing too much too soon may want to consider a trial store location (as Amazon Go has done in Seattle) where they can test new ideas and technologies on a smaller scale.
-Another viable option would be to invest in a cloud-based / location and analytics platform like Purple, which allows retailers to understand exactly who their customers are, how those customers interact with shopping environments / move around their store, and where to focus their marketing efforts.
+Another viable option would be to invest in a cloud-based / location and analytics platform ike Purple’s retail WiFi solution, which allows retailers to understand exactly who their customers are, how those customers interact with shopping environments / move around their store, and where to focus their marketing efforts.
 Purple’s platform can also collect and report on data from the existing smart devices, sensors, and appliances in your stores, making it a powerful tool for developing / improving your IoT strategy.

 Whatever retailers choose to do, the next decade undoubtedly promises some rapid modernization in the shopping industry.
 It will be interesting to see how it all plays out, but it’s clear that lack of a response may see them into an unstable financial future.